 President, Childhood Cancer International

-Childhood cancer is curable for the vast majority of children when diagnosis is made early and essential diagnostic, therapeutic and supportive care services are accessible.
+Childhood cancer is curable for the vast majority of children when diagnosis is made timely and essential diagnostic, therapeutic and supportive care services are accessible.
 However, inequalities in outcomes exist within and between countries, particularly for the majority of the world’s children who live in low- and middle-income countries.